-“Holy Matrimony is Christian marriage, in which two persons enter into a life-long union, make their vows before God and the Church, and receive the grace and blessing go God to help them fulfill their vows.”
+“Holy Matrimony is Christian marriage, in which two persons enter into a life-long union, make their vows before God and the Church, and receive the grace and blessing of God to help them fulfill their vows.”

-The Book of Common Prayer, page 861.
+—The Book of Common Prayer, page 861

-Christian marriage is a solemn and pulbic covenant.
+Christian marriage is a solemn and public covenant.
 In the Episcopal Church, it is required that at least one of the parties must be a baptized Christian, that the ceremony be attested by at least two witnesses, and that the marriage conform to the laws of the state and canons of the church.